Jump to Videos List (New video added 2/9/23)

 Overhead sign directs traffic off the soon to end Loop to the US 29 exit(s), the fore sign reads Exit 14B.

 View at the current end of the Greensboro Loop.
-Traffic has to use US 29 North to access US 29 South until new exit ramp is completely built.
+Traffic had to use US 29 North to access US 29 South until new exit ramp was built.

 A new sign for the upgraded Hicone Road exit greets drivers merging onto US 29, or could we say I-785 North because...